Skip to content

 Dear Readers,

-This month we take a deeper look at data we collected about the state’s 2024 US Senate race in our April Franklin & Marshall College Poll.
-Our survey allows us to make direct comparisons about the relative general election appeal of the two Republicans who have discussed running for Senate.
+This month we take a deeper look at data we collected about the state’s 2024 U.S. Senate race in our April Franklin & Marshall College Poll.
+Our survey allows us to make direct comparisons about the relative general election appeal of the two Republicans who have discussed running for senate.
 Patterns within our data mirror patterns evident during the 2022 midterms, and suggest the choice of Republican primary voters will be as important as the electoral environment in Senator Casey’s chances of re-election.

 Thank you for reading,